DofusSharp/DofusSharp/dofusdb/README.md

 Options :
-  --base <base>   Base URL to use when building the query URL [default: https://api.beta.dofusdb.fr/] -?, -h, --help  Show help and usage information
+  --base <base>   Base URL to use when building the query URL [default: https://api.beta.dofusdb.fr/] --query         Output the HTTP query URL that would be executed -?, -h, --help  Show help and usage information
   -q, --quiet     Display less output
   -d, --debug     Show debugging output